 Samsung Galaxy Buds Pro: Not really true wireless sports earbuds but a reliable option nevertheless.
 They have active noise cancellation and one of the highest IP ratings in the category.
 If you need your earbuds to hang in the outer ear, grab Samsung Galaxy Buds Live instead.
 They’re both great for making calls.
 (Check Galaxy Buds Pro price)

 There’s no way someone can recommend one set of earbuds for everyone.
-You need to consider your needs before you can make this choice.
+You need to consider your needs before you can make this decision.

 What is Your Type of Earbuds?